lbowmaker/simple_streams_poc/README.md

 - Allows easy backfilling of streams from timestamp or message id
 - Took less than a day to cobble something together
 - Can deploy AWS Lambda functions as HTTP endpoints so they could be used elsewhere (not just events)

+## Things we might want to copy...

+- Easy self service of input event stream > execute process > output somewhere (file store, database, other stream)
+- Allow services to start up against timestamp from stream (not every service will need all of the data back to day 1)
+- Endpoints aren't tied to just event stream execution, can be called independently like an API